chessmasterhong/impact-atmosphere/README.md

 ## Features

+* Variable length of day and night based on time of year and geographical coordinates
 * Dynamic ambient brightness during sunrise and sunset
-* Variable length of day and night based on geographical coordinates
+* Season detection (Spring/Vernal, Summer/Estival, Autumn/Autumnal, Winter/Hibernal)
-* Time speed multiplier to cycle through day and night quicker or slower
+* Time speed multiplier to cycle through day and night faster or slower

 ## Basic Usage

-1. To initialize the plugin: in your `init` method of your main game, you may add any **one** of the following:
+1. To initialize the plugin: in your `init` method of your main game, you may choose from **one** of the following:

     a.
 To use **all default** settings: